Skip to main content

 • At 6 months, she has likely doubled her birth weight.

 • You can continue to breastfeed your baby on-cue until 2 years and beyond.
 When breastmilk is not available, give commercial, not homemade, formula when your baby seems hungry until between 9 and 12 months.
-At that time, if he is eating a variety of iron-rich foods, homogenized cow’s milk can be started, and offered in an open cup with meals and snacks.
+At that time, if he is eating a variety of iron-rich foods, 3.25% MF cow milk can be started, and offered in an open cup with meals and snacks.

 • At 6 months of age, he will likely drink about 750 to 1,080 mL (25 to 36 oz) formula per day.
 The amount of formula may be less as he eats more solid food.